yonkov/custom-welcome-guide/readme.txt

 == Frequently Asked Questions ==

 == How to create a guide?
-From your WordPress admin dashboard, navigate to Guides tab and add a new Guide.
+From your WordPress admin dashboard, navigate to Guides tab and add a new guide by clicking on the "Add New" button.

+== How to add an image to the guide?
+When creating or editing a guide, you can optionally assign a featured image to it by going to the featured image tab in the Block Editor's sidebar.

 == How to add additional popups to the guide?
-To add more screens (steps / sub-guides) to the guide, you need to create a sub-guide.
+To add more screens (steps/sub-guides) to the guide, you need to create a sub-guide and link it to the parent guide.
 Create a new guide and link it to the parent guide via the ```Page Attributes``` tab from the right sidebar in the Block Editor.

 = Can I create more than one guide? =
 Absolutely!
 You can create as many guides as you want and link as many screens to them as you wish.
 A list with all the guides will be visible in the ```Welcome Guide``` tab from the block editor's sidebar.

 = How to run a guide? =
-When you are creating or editing a post, a "Welcome Guide" tab will be visible in the Block Editor's sidebar, right below the Status & Visibility tab.
+When creating or editing a post, a "Welcome Guide" tab will be visible in the Block Editor's sidebar, right below the Status & Visibility tab.
 Expand the tab and you will see a list with all the guides.
+You can also create a featured Guide, that will popup the first time the user opens the Block Editor.
+Please check the next question for more details.

 = Can I disable or customize the default Welcome Guide? = Deffinitely!
 When an editor opens the Block Editor for the first time, the default Welcome Guide modal pops up.
-To add a custom welcome message and replace the default one, simply go to the plugin's settings page and select a featured guide from the dropdown list.
+To add a custom welcome message and replace the default one, simply go to the plugin's settings page (Guides => Settings) and select a featured guide from the dropdown list.

 = Can I disable the guides for a specific post type? = Sure, you can remove the list with the guides in the Block Editor's sidebar for a specific post type, e.g. pages.
 Just go to the plugin's settings page and remove the tick on the toggle button for the respective post type.